ruthran-c/ruthran-c.github.io/_posts/snippets/2023-08-24-darkMode-image-chirpy.md

 ---

 ## Background
-Currently, the Chirpy template allows you to input 2 separate images in posts and be able to display only the image that corresponds to the light/ dark mode currently set.
+The Chirpy template allows you to input 2 separate images in posts and be able to display only the image that corresponds to the light/ dark mode currently set.

 You can do this by adding a **block IAL** to the image block with